rteoym-ibm/rteoym-ibm.github.io/_posts/2020-4-12-COVID19-CT-Scans-Classification.md

 ## Data Preparation and Modeling

-We are going to use five pre-trained models (VGG16, ResNet50, DenseNet121, NASNetMobile and InceptionV3) from [keras](https://keras.io/applications/), and determine which model will give the best performance using the above measures.
+We are going to use five pre-trained models (VGG16, ResNet50, DenseNet121, NASNetMobile and InceptionV3) from [keras](https://keras.io/applications/), and determine which model give the best performance using the above measures.

 In subsequent sections, we are only going to mention about VGG16 pre-trained model.
 The rest of the four models are following exactly the same procedure.
 We can import the model <code>VGG16</code> from <code>keras.applications</code>.

-We essentially build your classifier as follows:
+We essentially build our classifier as follows:
 1. Import libraries, modules, and packages you will need.
 Make sure to import the *preprocess_input* function from <code>keras.applications.vgg16</code>.
 2. Use a batch size of 100 images for both training and validation.
 3. Construct an ImageDataGenerator for the training set and another one for the validation set.
-VGG16 was originally trained on 224 × 224 images, so make sure to address that when defining the ImageDataGenerator instances.
+VGG16 was originally trained on 224 × 224 images, we will take that into account when defining the ImageDataGenerator instances.
 All the five pre-trained models use 224 × 224 images, except InceptionV3 where 299 x 299 images are used.
 4. Create a sequential model using Keras.
 Add VGG16 model to it and dense layer.
 5. Compile the mode using the adam optimizer and the categorical_crossentropy loss function.
 6. Fit the model on the augmented data using the ImageDataGenerators.